Ping Directory

 3.Administrative access within PingDirectory to create a user.

-Step 1: Create a Service Account in the Ping Directory
+Step 1: Create a Service Account in Ping Directory

 This process involves creating an LDIF file to define the new service account and its permissions, then using the ldapmodify command to apply these changes to the directory.